 Upon discharge, additional resources are recommended to prevent relapse.
 Combined with effective rehabilitation, success rates greatly increase and relapse is significantly reduced with medical stabilization.

 Typical patients will be in the early stage of withdrawal and require a medically assisted stabilization program.
-Individuals seeking care must be committed to remaining in our facility until medically stabilized, and must be motivated to participate in a recovery path which includes referrals to aftercare services.
+Individuals seeking treatment must be committed to remaining in our facility until medically stabilized, and must be motivated to participate in a recovery path which includes referrals to aftercare services.

 About Substance Withdrawal